Phenomenology of 2HDM with VLQs: Confronting the 2HDM+VLQ with LHC data

 \section{Confronting the 2HDM+VLQ with LHC data}

-In order to explain the LHC data in the framework of our 2HDM+VLQ construct, we consider $gg\to \phi$ and $\phi\to \gamma \gamma$ (with $\phi = H$ and $A$) processes where the contribution of all the quarks including $T$ is considered.
-It is known that the $h$ production is dominated by the loop with a heavy quark.
-In the SM, the top-quark loop gives the dominant contribution.
-Besides the top-quark, the new VLQ state $T$ can contribute to the other heavy Higgs production modes as well as their decays into di-photons.
+In order to explain the LHC data in the framework of our 2HDM+VLQ construct, we consider the $gg\to \phi$ and $\phi\to \gamma \gamma$ (with $\phi = H$ and $A$) processes where the contribution of all the quarks including $T$ is considered.
+In the SM, only the top-quark loop gives a significant fermionic contribution.
+Besides the top-quark, the new VLQ state $T$ can also contribute in the 2HDM+VLQ case, for both the SM-like and the other heavy Higgs production modes in addition to their decays into di-photons.

-We start by assuming that we are in the alignment limit of the light Higgs boson $h$, $\cos(\beta -\alpha) = 0$, where the heavier CP-even Higgs boson, $H$, decays to $WW$ and $ZZ$ vanish at the tree level, which is consistent with current Higgs boson searches.
+We start by assuming that we are in the alignment limit of the light Higgs boson $h$, $\cos(\beta -\alpha) = 0$, wherein the heavier CP-even Higgs boson, $H$, decays to $W^+W^-$ and $ZZ$ vanish at the tree level, which is consistent with current Higgs boson searches.
 (Needless to say, the $A$ state cannot directly couple to pairs of SM massive gauge bosons in presence of CP conservation).
-We also assume that the heavy Higgs states are degenerate, $m_H = m_A$, which is favoured by satisfying theoretical bounds such as vacuum stability, perturbativity and allowed by EWPOs \cite{Olive:2016xmw}.
+We also assume that the heavy Higgs states are degenerate, $m_H = m_A$, which is favored by satisfying theoretical bounds such as vacuum stability, perturbativity and allowed by EWPOs \cite{Olive:2016xmw}.